getreu/tp-note/docs/source/tpnote--manpage.md

 writes out the new note on disk.

 Most of the above templates are dedicated to the creation of new note files.
-However, three of them have a special role: _prepend header to text file_ and _synchronize filename_:
+However, two of them have a special role: _prepend header to text file_ and _synchronize filename_:

 * _Prepend header to text file_ (new feature in Tp-Note v1.16.0): When Tp-Note